Platform Caveats

 BIRD Internet Routing Daemon

-• You have to build the BIRD container image with the netlab clab build bird command.
+• You must build the BIRD container image with the netlab clab build bird command.

 • BIRD is implemented as a pure control-plane daemon running on a Linux VM or as a container with a single external interface.
 You can set the node role to router to turn a BIRD instance into a more traditional networking device with a loopback interface.

-• netlab installs BIRD software in a container image or a VM on top of Ubuntu 22.04.
+• netlab installs BIRD software in a container image or a VM running Ubuntu 22.04.
 The current version of BIRD shipping with Ubuntu 22.04 is 2.0.8.

-• BIRD supports a single router ID that is used for BGP and OSPF.
+• BIRD supports a single router ID used for BGP and OSPF.

 • The VM or container running BIRD starts with static routes pointing to one of the adjacent routers (see host routes on Linux).
-BGP and OSPF routes learned by BIRD are copied into the kernel IP routing table.
+After establishing routing adjacencies, BIRD copies BGP and OSPF into the kernel IP routing table.

 OSPF Caveats